IBM-Bluemix-Docs/certificate-manager/faq.md

 {: #missing-notification-for-ordered-certificate}
 {: faq}

-Upgrade your Slack notification channel to the latest version in the Certificate Manager Notifications tab.
+Upgrade your Slack notification channel to the latest version in the {{site.data.keyword.cloudcerts_short}} Notifications tab.

 ## I receive an error when I try to upload a certificate and private key
 {: #import-cert-private-key}